digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 SDK 2.10.0, then ``field1`` will not be upgradeable to the next version of the SDK, nor can the field be dropped because the field is used in SCU checks.

+**Note**: While it is unlikely that an SDK update will break ``daml-script-lts`` for upgrades, we still strongly recommend against it.
+In Daml 3.x, Canton may disallow uploading ``daml-script-lts`` entirely.

 At that point, all future development on ``main``, including future upgrades, would be locked to SDK 2.10.0.
 To bump the SDK version, ``main`` would have to be migrated via a manual upgrade tool with downtime -- existing downtime upgrade